-Union County is a county located in the U.S. State of Georgia and consists of 329 square miles, and in 2012, the U.S. Census estimated the county population to be 21,451.
-Located at the top of Georgia, an easy 90 mile drive from Atlanta, Union County is a beautiful place to live and visit.
+Union County is located in the U.S. State of Georgia and consists of 329 square miles.
+In 2012, the U.S. Census estimated the county population to be 21,451.
+Located at the top of Georgia – an easy 90 mile drive from Atlanta, Union County is a beautiful place to live and visit.

 There is something about living in this community that adds to one’s quality of life.
 The air is fresh, the weather is delightful, the drinking water is clean, and the people are friendly and kind.
-It was an honor, but no surprise, to learn that Blairsville, our county seat, was rated among the “Top Ten Places for Retirement” in a 1994 Wall Street Journal article.
-The article attributed this in part to our low crime and low cost of living.
-More recently, (2008), Blairsville was also written up in Retire in Georgia magazine as one of the “Top 10 Places to Retire in Georgia”.
-But rest assured, our area is not for retirees only, Union County is the ideal place to settle down and raise your children.
-Our award-winning local hospital and high-ranking public school system will provide your children with the opportunities they need and you expect.
+It was an honor, but no surprise, to learn that Blairsville, the county seat, was rated among the “Top Ten Places for Retirement” in a 1994 Wall Street Journal article.
+The article attributed this in part to the low crime and low cost of living.
+More recently, (2008), Blairsville was also written up in Retire in Georgia magazine as one of the “Top 10 Places to Retire in Georgia.”
+But rest assured, the region is not for retirees only.
+Union County is the ideal place to settle down and raise your children.
+The award-winning local hospital and high-ranking public school system will provide your children with the opportunities they need and amenities you expect.

 Life here is casual, defined not only by the stunning natural environment, but also by a strong sense of community.
 Whether you choose to live in Blairsville, Suches, or in the Union County countryside, you’ll find that this area’s beauty, ideal growth, outdoor adventure, festivals and events, nice selection of dining, shopping, lodging and friendly people make Union County a perfect place to relocate.
 We welcome you to explore all that Union County has to offer.